MeltingShoe/qt-synergy/README.md

 ```

 ### Usage
+1. Make a session called "sandbox" with 2 windows.
+2. Attach to one of those windows on a different device.
+3. Press C-r or C-q to start sending input to the other client.
+4. Press C-c to return input to the main client.

 Right now this plugin doesn't capture any inputs bound in tmux.
 So things like changing panes/windows is going to be a bit annoying.
-So I reccommend starting by connecting your second device over ssh to the server and attaching to the session you want(I make a "sandbox" session because who knows how catastrophic it will be when this plugin breaks).
-Then navigate to the window you'll be working in.

 Since you're pretty much stuck in this single window I find this is most useful if you connect your phone as a client and use it as a console for building and running projects so I can keep all my files open on my main window.